llechert/Trading-Remastered/README.md

 # Trading-Remastered
-The old software remastered using new and modern tools
+The old software remastered using modern tools